 I have a passionate interest in documentary portraits and photo-journalism: particularly ‘communities and people in context’.

-In summer 2019 I shall giving a talk about my documentary photographs to the Global Symposium on Soil Erosion at United Nations FAO Headquarters in Rome.
-Accompanied by an exhibition of my photos taken in Tanzania high-lighting on soil erosion in the Rift Valley.
+Just before the pandemic, I gave a talk about my earth science photography at the Global Symposium on Soil Erosion at UNFAO in Rome.
+Accompanied by an exhibition of my photos taken in East Africa, highlighting extreme soil erosion in the Rift Valley.

 In Spring 2019, in a commission from University of Plymouth my task was to photograph the water catchment narrative from Palacios Glacier, the highest point in the Andes Mountains – all the way down to Rapel Hydroelectric Dam in the lowland areas of Central Chile.

-Throughout 2019, I’m photographing for the NERC Soil Security Programme.
-I shall document 16 scientists from every area of the UK.
-Following a five-year study highlighting how soils respond, recover and adapt to land-use and climate change.
+I was tasked with photographing 16 scientists from every area of the UK for the NERC Soil Security Programme.
+This followed a five-year study highlighting how soils respond, recover and adapt to land-use and climate change.

-Will be exhibited at The Royal Society for ‘World Soils Day’ in December.
+Exhibited at The Royal Society for ‘World Soils Day’.

-Over three separate assignments to the Maasai heartlands in Tanzania as part a interdisciplinary research project from Plymouth University studying the effects of soil erosion both on the landscape and cultural impact on the communities there.
-This project is on-going.
+Documenting an ongoing study in the Maasai heartlands in Tanzania as part a interdisciplinary research project from Plymouth University – studying the effects of soil erosion both on the landscape and cultural impact on the communities there.

 In June 2018 I worked within the mountains and lakes of Kyrgyzstan.
 This is a part of our EU-funded global health research programme, conducting a study of implementing pulmonary rehabilitation for those patients suffering form COPD.